-- (1) 100% of shopper tips are paid to shoppers. - (2) Totals may not foot due to rounding. - Gross Transaction Value.
-GTV is the value of the products sold based on prices shown on Instacart, in addition to applicable taxes, deposits and other local fees, customer tips, which go directly to shoppers, customer fees, which include flat membership fees related to Instacart+ that are charged monthly or annually, and other fees.
-GTV consists of orders completed through Instacart Marketplace and services that are part of Instacart Enterprise Platform.
+- 100% of shopper tips are paid to shoppers. - Gross Transaction Value.
+GTV is the value of the products sold based on prices shown on Instacart, in addition to applicable taxes, deposits and other local fees, and customer tips, which go directly to shoppers, and customer fees, which include flat membership fees related to Instacart+ that are charged monthly or annually.
 Given grocery is one of the largest recurring monthly household expenses, we have a high average order value, which was \$110 in 2022.
-This large average order value allows us to keep fees as a percent of GTV lower for retailers and customers relative to other on-demand delivery platforms.
-Of the total average order value of \$110 in 2022, retailers and customers incurred an average of \$16 in fees before netting shopper earnings and customer incentives, coupons, and refunds, as described below, to arrive at transaction revenue.
+This large average order value allows us to keep fees lower for retailers and customers relative to other on-demand delivery platforms.
+Of the total average order value of \$10 in 2022, retailers and customers incurred an average of \$16 in fees before netting shopper earnings and customer incentives, coupons, and refunds, as described below, to arrive at transaction revenue.
 See the section titled "-Key Business and Non-GAAP Metrics-Gross Transaction Value (GTV)" for additional information about GTV. - Transaction Revenue.
-In 2022, our average transaction revenue per order was approximately \$7, or 6.3% of GTV.
-Our transaction revenue primarily consists of: - Retailer Fees.
+In 2022, our average transaction revenue per order was approximately \$7, or 6.3% of GTV, which consists of: - Retailer Fees.
 We charge retail partners a fee on orders completed.
 These fees are generally charged as a percentage of the value of the order but in some cases can be charged as a fixed fee per order.
 Our fee structure is similar for orders completed through Instacart Marketplace and retailers' owned and operated online storefronts powered by Instacart Enterprise Platform.
 Retailer fees may be influenced in the near term by renegotiations of our agreements with retailers, including as a result of competitive pressure, and may fluctuate over time. - Customer Fees.
 We charge customers a delivery fee as well as a service fee.
 The delivery fee and service fee vary based on market and the value and composition of the order, as well as the time window selected and distance from the store location.
 Instacart+, our membership program, offers unlimited free delivery on orders over a certain size, a reduced service fee, credit back on eligible pickup orders, and exclusive benefits.
 For Instacart+, we generally charge customers a flat fee of \$99 for an annual subscription or \$9.99 for a monthly subscription.
-Customers also have the option to include a tip on any delivery order, which goes directly to shoppers and is not included in fees received by Instacart.
+Customers also have the option to include a tip on any delivery order, which goes directly to shoppers and is not included in fees received by Instacart. - Retailer and customer fees together have historically been % of GTV and were % of GTV for the quarter ended , 2023, translating to \$ per order for that quarter.
+We have historically managed these fees together as a percentage of GTV and expect to continue to optimize both customer and retailer fees to reflect the value we deliver across a range of use cases.
+Additional details on these fees include: